 Spend Time Studying—Not Planning

 Time management doesn’t refer only to pacing on the test.
 It also refers to how we spend our study time.
 As little time should be spent planning your studies.
 Front-load all your planning so that you don’t have to do it every session.
 Decide what to do each day based on your materials and how much time you have.
-Use a study schedule created by experts, such as a 1 month GMAT study schedule, or base your study schedule on their recommendations.
+Use a study schedule created by experts, or base your study schedule on their recommendations.

 As you will see in the study schedules, each day is broken into parts.
 Work on multiple skills in a single study session.
 This is the best way to study and the best way to learn.
 Ramp up your studies with more focused study.